tauhid-hasan-dev/used-books-client/README.md

 ## Some of the important feature of this project

-* This is a old and rare books buy and sell store , a single page application and created with Create react app.
+* This is a old and rare books store.
+A user can buy and sell his/her old books.
-* Dashboard implemented.
+* #Dashboard implemented.
 User can sign up as a buyer or seller.
+Admin is set manully.
+Admin email and password is mentioned above.
 * Admin can see all seller, all buyer, and reported item route.
 A buyer can see my products route and a seller can see my products and add products routes.
-* Admin role implemented.
-Admin can verify a seller and after verification a blue is will be visible.
+* Admin can verify a seller and after verification a blue is will be visible.
+Admin can delete any user or any books which is reported.
-* User can sign up as a seller or a buyer.
-A seller can add a book, advertise and delete books he/she wanted.
+* A seller can add a book, advertise and delete books he/she wanted.
+* A buyer can see the booked product and he/she can report to the admin if he/she thinks the seller is a scam or etc.
+* User authentication implemented for both email and for the google users, with firebse authentication.
+* User authorization impleted for every role with jwt(json web token).
+* Payment gateway implemented with stripe.
+* After payment is successful seller will see the product status is "SOLD" instead of Avaialabe.
+* Book will be deleted after from both advertised sectiona and the category section after the payment is successfull.
+*
+*
 *
 *
 * A full stack website.
 React js used for frontend and for the backend, express js used for creating  api and connect with mongodb.